Date of Award:

 As succession proceeded through the successional sequence, values for equability-diversity and calcified biovolume generally increase.
 This trend is in agreement with previously predicted trends.
 With succession the overall trend observed in the trophic structure appears to be one of an increase in the proportion of filter feeders in the community relative to the proportion of deposit feeders in the community.

 Hines, Gary Keith, "Faunal Succession and Depositional Environments within the Lodgepole Limestone (Early Mississippian) of Samaria Mountain, Idaho" (1981).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6671.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .